Dragonvarld

 Dragonvarld is a trilogy of fantasy novels by Margaret Weis.
 Within the series, this also refers to the setting; the word Dragonvarld is said to be the Dragon name for Earth ("Dragon World").
-It resembles Earth of the Late Middle Ages or early Renaissance, complete with a church bent on witch and demon hunts.
+It resembles Earth of the Late Middle Ages or the early Renaissance, complete with a church bent on witch hunts and demon hunts.
 The trilogy describes a world in which humans believe that they are the rulers of the world, while the co-existing dragons know that they themselves are the true masters.

 Series synopsis

 Mistress Of Dragons

 Dragons have made a pact against dealing with the human world, organizing their own Parliament to rule themselves and their interactions with humans.
 A renegade dragon named Maristara has gone and taken over the valley of Seth, a human realm.
 She eludes dragon law and justice by keeping out other dragons with magic and by using humans who she has trained in dragon magic.
 She is a black dragon and therefore one of the oldest, strongest and most powerful of all dragons.

 A young green dragon named Braun, a grandchild of Maristara, brings startling evidence to Parliament that his father, who had tried to coax Maristara out of her valley, has died.
 His death was previously thought to be an accident, though Braun has learned he was murdered by another dragon in league with Maristara.
 Draconas, the walker, is a dragon in human form by dint of powerful illusion magics.
 Upon hearing this at the Dragon Parliament he decides to complete a task: find the Mistress of Dragons, the ruler of Seth, and from her find the whereabouts of Maristara and give the dragons the opportunity to bring her to justice.
 With Braun and the human King Edward of Idlyswylde to help get through Maristara's barrier, he sets out to adventure.